- Who is Subject to the Tax

 - Motor Vehicle Parts

-Litter tax returns are filed on Form 200.
 Form 200 must be filed by May 1 of each year.
 There is no provision for extension.
-The filing address is:
+If filing a paper return, the filing address is:

 Department of Taxation